 We plan to maintain a limited set of suppliers for the minimal hardware components that will be offered with our AI/ML Software Platform.
 We expect most of our suppliers to be based in the United States.
 In some cases, we have sole source (where the component is only available from a single vendor, often as a result of customization for our use) or single source (where we purchase from a single vendor but there are alternative sources of the component) suppliers.
 We seek to minimize our dependence on sole or single source suppliers in order to reduce risk in our supply chain, including the risk of losing a sole or single source supplier due to bankruptcy, discontinuing production of the particular component or some other reason.
 However, some of the components used in our products may have to be purchased by us from a single source and some may only be available from a sole source.
 If our third-party suppliers are unable to supply key components and materials in the required volumes, at the needed times or at acceptable prices, our sales, revenue and profitability will likely be adversely affected and we may not be able to meet our obligations to customers.
-Our third-party suppliers may also not be able to meet the specifications and performance characteristics required by us, which would impact our ability to achieve our product specifications and performance characteristics as well.
-Additionally, our third-party suppliers may be unable to obtain components and materials used in our products from our suppliers, our business would be adversely affected.
+Our third-party suppliers may also not be able to meet the specifications and performance characteristics required by us, which would impact our ability to achieve our product specifications or provide warranties for their products that are necessary for our solutions.
+If we are unable to obtain components and materials used in our products from our suppliers, our business would be adversely affected.